Elise-Lennion/CF_Tester/README.md

   - Test executable of your code with stored inputs and compare stored outputs with obtained outputs
   - Support manually adding testcases

+OBS:
-Currently TLE verdict isn't supported.
+  - Currently TLE verdict isn't supported.

-To work properly it requires that folders named 'input' and 'output' exist in the same folder of the tester.
+  - To work properly it requires that folders named 'input' and 'output' exist in the same folder of the tester.

-Probably not bug-free, will be fixing bugs as soon as I find them.
+  - Probably not bug-free, will be fixing bugs as soon as I find them.

 Basic usage:
   python test_codeforces.py --help